-Becoming an employer of choice will inevitably assist you with your people recruitment policies which will help you become more efficient, attracting the best talent and team to take you through financially challenging times.
-Centralise external supplier contracts and streamline renewal dates.
+Becoming an employer of choice will inevitably assist you with your people recruitment policies, which will help you become more efficient, attracting the best talent and team to take you through financially challenging times.
+Centralising external supplier contracts and streamline renewal dates.

 Some academy member schools can feel like they have less contribution to the future of the organisation and may be unsure they’re receiving value for money.
 It’s important to communicate this to the wider management team and allow them to contribute to the growth strategy moving forward.
 With an environment that’s used to seeing a decline in budgets, challenging finances, the pooling of finances and less funding/reserves, it’s important to be able to see a improvement through the MAT.